huy310304/GPUMD-UVA/MgNiO/README.md

 # Final Conclusion
-The comprehensive study on the thermal conductivity of MgNiO using non-equilibrium molecular dynamics simulations has provided valuable insights into the behavior of this material under varying external forces and temperatures.
+The comprehensive study on the thermal conductivity of Mg₀.₅Ni₀.₅O using non-equilibrium molecular dynamics simulations has provided valuable insights into the behavior of this material under varying external forces and temperatures.
 Through meticulous analysis and optimization, several key findings have emerged, shedding light on the complex relationship between force parameters, temperature, and thermal conductivity.

 ## Optimization of Force Parameters
 The investigation began with the identification of optimized force values at a fixed temperature of 300K.
 By conducting numerous simulations across a range of force parameters, it was determined that force values between 0.000035 and 0.0003 Å⁻¹, with an ideal operational point near 0.00014 Å⁻¹, yielded the most consistent and reliable results.
 These optimized force parameters provided a balance between reducing fluctuations and enhancing the consistency of thermal conductivity predictions.